astrails/dotvim/README.markdown

 * `git clone git://github.com/astrails/dotvim.git`
 * `ln -sfn dotvim .vim`
 * `ln -sfn dotvim/vimrc .vimrc`
+* you create and edit ~/.vim\_local if you want to have your some local/personal settings you don't want to commit into the repo

 Note: if you alrady have `~/.vim` `~/.vimrc` REMOVE THEM (you might want to backup them ifirst :)